activate universal access mode

 We can also accommodate background income or other earned income to help meet a shortfall in rental income on one property per landlord, this is something known as Top Slicing.
 When Top Slicing is used, the estimated monthly income must be at least 100% of the monthly mortgage payment calculated at the product pay rate.

-What are your holiday let mortgage rates?
+Show FAQ - What are your holiday let mortgage rates?

 Our holiday let mortgage rates are provided on our mortgage product webpages.
 You will see two rates, the Initial Rate and an Overall Cost for Comparison.